Back from the dead: AT2019aalc as a candidate repeating TDE in an AGN: Results

 \subsubsection{Over-flare-2 spectra}

-We performed $5$ optical spectroscopic observations of AT2019aalc during the second flare.
-These are characterized by a blue continuum with several emission lines appearing in comparison to the spectra discussed above.
-We compare the second LRIS spectrum of AT2019aalc (covering the broadest wavelength range) with a composite SDSS spectrum based on $10112$ Seyfert 1 galaxies published in \cite{2017MNRAS.465...95P} ,in Fig.~\ref{pic:spectra_comp}.
-This comparison shows similarities but also significant differences discussed below.
+We performed five optical spectroscopic observations of AT2019aalc during the second flare.
+These are characterized by a blue continuum with several more emission lines than the spectra discussed above.
+We compare the second LRIS spectrum of AT2019aalc (covering the broadest wavelength range) with a composite SDSS spectrum based on $10112$ Seyfert 1 galaxies published in \cite{2017MNRAS.465...95P}, in Fig.~\ref{pic:spectra_comp}.
+This comparison shows similarities but also remarkable differences discussed below.